CyberFlameGO/svnpython/Doc/library/gettext.rst

    syntax to be used in :file:`.po` files and the formulas for a variety of languages.

-   .. versionadded:: 2.3

 .. function:: lngettext(singular, plural, n)

    Equivalent to :func:`ngettext`, but the translation is returned in the preferred system encoding, if no other encoding was explicitly set with :func:`bind_textdomain_codeset`.

-   .. versionadded:: 2.4

 .. function:: dngettext(domain, singular, plural, n)

    Like :func:`ngettext`, but look the message up in the specified *domain*.

-   .. versionadded:: 2.3

 .. function:: ldngettext(domain, singular, plural, n)